 - Vice Grips

-Don’t worry – if you’re missing any of the tools mentioned, you can find them at your local hardware store.
+Don’t worry – if you’re missing any of the tools mentioned, you can find them at your local hardware store for a reasonable price.

 These suggestions apply to all our pre-engineered metal building kits, by the way.
 Sure, airplane hangars and fleets of storage buildings may seem more complicated than carports or sheds, but the principles of the building construction are all the same.

 Worldwide Steel Buildings wants you to breeze right through the construction process, so we’ve put together DIY instructions that’ll walk you through it!
 You can find those here.